The Best Ways to Send a Large Amount of Money Overseas in 2023

 Wise – Smart option for transparent pricing, no exchange rate markup, and fast – or even instant – delivery times

-Revolut – Low transfer fees, with some free currency conversion that uses the mid-market rate, and usually no upper limits to the amount you can send
+Revolut – Low transfer fees, with some no-fee currency conversion that uses the mid-market rate, and usually no upper limits to the amount you can send

 Xe – Fantastic coverage, with different pay out options including cash collections in some regions